Network considerations for cloud deployments of Azure Local, version 23H2

 Network adapters are qualified by network traffic type (management, compute, and storage) they're used with.
 As you review the Windows Server Catalog, the Windows Server 2022 certification indicates for which network traffic the adapters are qualified.

-Before purchasing a server for Azure Stack HCI, you must have at least one adapter that is qualified for management, compute, and storage as all three traffic types are required on Azure Stack HCI.
+Before purchasing a machine for Azure Local, you must have at least one adapter that is qualified for management, compute, and storage as all three traffic types are required on Azure Local.
 Cloud deployment relies on Network ATC to configure the network adapters for the appropriate traffic types, so it is important to use supported network adapters.

 The default values used by Network ATC are documented in Cluster network settings.
 We recommend that you use the default values.
 With that said, the following options can be overridden using Azure portal or Resource Manager templates if needed: